Motion to Approve

 I am also glad that sex education will be optional in primary school.
 However, I am deeply concerned that the same cannot be said of relationships education.
 Psychologists, ethicists and paediatricians often debate at what age and developmental stage it is appropriate to be exploring early concepts of relationality and sexuality.
 For example, girls continue to hit puberty earlier and earlier, while the average age of boys maturing remains more constant.
 How are schools to come to a conclusion about how and when they teach on such issues, and how will such decisions and resources then be adequately monitored?
 This is particularly important in the light of the comments made by other noble Lords about the importance of teachers being well trained, well prepared and able to teach the subject well.

 Development is not uniform, and parents should be able to determine what is appropriate for their children, especially during vulnerable ages.
-Why cannot parents’ decision regarding what is appropriate for their children be respected?
+Why cannot parents’ decisions regarding what is appropriate for their children be respected?

 The relationships curriculum highlights the unique space that families occupy in our society, often acting as a nurturing space for children.
 It teaches children to respect the diversity of families.
 Although its motives are honourable, I do not believe it lives up to its own standard in respecting the diversity of parental concern.
 In other deeply necessary spaces, the framework fails to give sufficient guidance.
 It is imperative that children are taught from a young age of their bodily autonomy so that they may be able to identify unsafe touch.
 How will such safeguarding teaching, which is necessary, be widely taught without extending into sex education, which the parents may have opted out of?